xenondevs/Docs/docs/invui2/localization.md

 ## Disabling server-side translations

-If you do not want your items and window titles to be translated server-side and instead want to actually send translatable components to your players, you can disable server-side translations by calling `#!java Languages.getInstance().enableServerSideTranslations(false)`.
+If you do not want your items and window titles to be translated server-side and instead want to send translatable components to your players, you can disable server-side translations by calling `#!java Languages.getInstance().enableServerSideTranslations(false)`.